RhizomeDB/pomo-ipld/README.md

 Note that all Float values MUST be representable as 64-bit (double-precision) floats as defined in [IEEE 754-2019] when deserialized. `NaN`s MUST NOT be used.

-### 2.1.5 Causes
+### 2.1.5 Caused By

-Links to other facts MUST be placed in an array in the "Causes" field.
+Links to other facts MUST be placed in an array in the "CausedBy" field.

 ``` ipldsch
 type Causes = [&Fact]